Ardeshir1988/BlogUI/README.md

 # BlogUI
-This project is frontend of my personal blog <https://ardeshirahouri.ir> which written in angular 7 And also backend part available on BlogBackend. this is my first effort in angular framework...
+This project is frontend of my personal blog <https://ardeshirahouri.ir> which written in angular 7 </br>
+And also backend part available on BlogBackend repository.</br>
+this is my first effort in angular framework...</br>

 # About My Blog
 Blog project includes:</br>